AkarshSatija/World-Cup-Stream/README.md

 ## Scope of Improvemennts
 - Reversing the view to feel like real stream.
 Right now its loading new tweets at the bottom
 - Can embed Twitters' tweet UI for better look and other functionalities like favourite, retweet etc
-- Can implement ajax long polling
+- Can implement ajax long polling or even better: Use socket for streaming
-- Load on scroll instead of buttons
-- use socket for streaming

 License